portlandcodeschool/jsi/_posts/00-02-02-fixing-issues.md

 date: 2015-01-13
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.

 As you may have noticed, the JSI Game Library has some [issues][github-jsi-game-library-issues].

 Today you'll fix each of those issues.

 ## Debugging

 In addition to simply using `console.log` as a debugging tool, Node has a full [debugger][node-debugger] that you can use.

 Let's take a look.
 Try it out while you work on this, but a combination of using `console.log` and the debugger will work well.

 ## Challenges

 - Enhance the grid display so that you can specify which rooms to show.
 Alter your game so that as you play, you can also see a map of the rooms you've already visited (but not the ones you haven't).
 - **Advanced:** Allow map cells to have names of any length (or newlines).

 [github-jsi-game-library-issues]: https://github.com/portlandcodeschool/jsi-gamelib/issues